4n6ir/snap4n6/README.md

 # Snap4n6

-Simplify the process of imaging a Snapshot of an Elastic Block Storage (EBS) volume from an Elastic Compute Cloud (EC2) using Serverless technology.
+Simplify the process of imaging a Snapshot of an Elastic Block Storage (EBS) volume from an Elastic Compute Cloud (EC2) using only Serverless.

 ### Budget Event